Redundancy

 Many businesses are required to give employees notice before any redundancy occurs.

 This is known as consultation and it is an opportunity for employees to have their say before the business makes a final decision.
 Consultation is generally required if the employee is covered by a modern award or enterprise bargaining agreement.
+If this obligation is not carried out correctly, employees may have the right to lodge a claim.

 A Different Type of Claim

-If you’ve been made redundant, and you’re not eligible to lodge an unfair dismissal claim, you may have other rights.
+Unfair Dismissal is only one type of claim an employee can make.
+There are others.
+If you've been made redundant, and you're not eligible to lodge an unfair dismissal claim, you may have other rights.

 For example, you might be able to lodge another type of claim if you were made redundant because:

-• you exercised your employment rights (e.g took annual leave, asked for flexible work arrangements, took sick leave);
+- You exercised your employment rights (e.g took annual leave, asked for flexible work arrangements, took sick leave);

-• made a complaint (whether verbally or in writing);
+- Made a complaint (whether verbally or in writing);

-• you had a medical condition;
+- You had a medical condition;

-• you had obligations to care for children;
+- You had obligations to care for children;

-• you were pregnant;
+- You were pregnant;

-• due to another discriminatory reason (eg race, gender, skin colour, sexual orientation, political opinion, religion, nationality etc); or
+- Due to another discriminatory reason (eg race, gender, skin colour, sexual orientation, political opinion, religion, nationality etc); or

-• you were off work for a short while due to illness or injury.
+- You were off work for a short while due to illness or injury.

 If any of these apply to you, it doesn't matter how much you earned or how long you were employed for – you can still lodge another claim.
 But you still only have 21 days from your last day.